nghia-nguyenhuu/nghia-nguyenhuu.github.io/_pages/teaching.md

     </div>
 </div>
 <div class="caption">
-    A focused moment in class as students engage in learning and problem-solving during one of my lectures.
+    A focused moment in class at Dalhousie University as students engage in learning and problem-solving during one of my lectures.
 </div>

 [Dalhousie University](https://www.dal.ca/faculty/engineering/electrical.html)